jrothrock/product-finder/README.md

 There is a title versioning column on the categories that can be updated for this reason.

 # Design
-The more I've progressed through this project, the more I dislike how I did things.
+The more I've progressed through this project, the more I dislike how I did/wrote things.

 However, to give fairness to myself, this first started as a few scripts using SQLAlchemy writing to a sqlite database.

 **Things that for sure need to be improved:**

-First off, the code should be wayyy more functional than it is.
-I use this weird classmethod to instantiate the class and use `__init__` to start things.
-Not a fan.
+First off, the code should probably be more functional than it is.
+I use these weird classmethod to instantiate the class which could just be modular functions.

 Secondly, using a RDBMS was the wrong move.
 I only have two tables in a predominantly write heavy workload.
 I probably should have gone with Cassandra.

-Thirdly, needs way higher test coverage.
-Ideally this would have 100% test coverage (not that 100% test coverage means the tests are good), but the current coverage is quite bad.

-Fourth, type hints.
-Adding type hints would be better for the long term and revisiting this.
+Thirdly, needs higher test coverage.
+This is hard to do given the nature of scraping, as there are known exceptions that do occur under certain scenarios.

 ## Local